This post contains affiliate links. Click here to read my affiliate policy.

 For months I have been waiting for my friend Kyndra’s book to release and seriously, after flipping through it, I literally had to wipe a jug of drool away.

 I know, but dang.
 The book combines a lot of my absolutely favorite recipes made low carb and primal.

-I’m talking about recipes like Ruben stuffed sweet potatoes, Chicken pot pie soup, cheddar dill bisuits and more.
+I’m talking about recipes like Ruben stuffed sweet potatoes, keto onion rings, Chicken pot pie soup, cheddar dill biscuits and more.
 Seriously there are 85+ low carb, primal and gluten-free recipes with nutritional analysis for each recipe.

 You can’t go wrong with the book and I highly recommend you get your copy today.
 I’m sharing below one of the many incredible recipes inside (OMG, it’s soooo good).

 - 1 cauliflower, large head, cleaned and trimmed, but left whole

 - 1/4 cup butter